What Is A Good Credit Score?

 In general, FICO credit scores – the most common type of score that lenders use – range between 300 to 850.

 The majority of consumers have credit scores that range from 600 to 799, with few at the top or bottom of the scale.

-Check out this comprehensive infographic to better grasp how the credit process works, from start to finish.
+This comprehensive interactive was built to show how the credit process works, from start to finish.

 What your score means

-FICO's credit scale has four ranges. bad credit, poor credit, average credit, good credit, and excellent credit.
-The scale ranges from 300-850.
+FICO's credit scale has four ranges.
+Bad credit, poor credit, average credit, good credit, and excellent credit - numerically ranging from 300-850.

 - Excellent credit.
 A score of 750 or higher is generally needed for a mortgage, car loan, or personal loan that has the lowest interest rates.